Skip navigation to main content. U.S. Department of Energy's Solar Decathlon | Powered by the Sun

 University of Michigan: Growing Solar Knowledge

-Originally designed for the U.S. Department of Energy Solar Decathlon 2005, the University of Michigan's MiSo* house is now on display at the Matthaei Botanical Gardens.
-It is open to the public for educational tours on weekends and remains the subject of ongoing university research.
+Originally designed for the U.S. Department of Energy Solar Decathlon 2005, the University of Michigan's MiSo* house was put on display at the Matthaei Botanical Gardens.
+It was open to the public for educational tours on weekends and was the subject of ongoing university research.
+In January 2017, it was purchased by private individuals, who planned to have it updated and moved near Evart, Michigan, as an off-grid home.

-MiSo* is thriving in the gardens.
+MiSo* thrived in the gardens.
 However, the flooring was replaced with tile because of water damage.
 An edible landscape, a rain garden, and porous paving stones were added to integrate the house with its natural surroundings.
-In addition, Giles continues to learn from and teach with the house.
-His doctoral students recently used Miso* as the basis for studying different types of fabrication materials.
+In addition, Giles taught with the house.
+His doctoral students used Miso* as the basis for studying different types of fabrication materials.